What You Need to Know about Getting an eCommerce Merchant Account in 2023

 Choosing the Best eCommerce Payment Provider

-If they meet the desired features above, providers should then be analyzed on their services.
+If they meet the desired features above, providers should then be analyzed for their services.
 Contract terms, support, and rates can differ greatly.
 Check for the following:

 1. Credit card processing fees

 Processing fees are an unavoidable part of accepting debit and credit card payments.
-Interchange fees are charged by the credit card companies—Visa, Mastercard, American Express, etc. No payment processor can waver these.
+Interchange fees are charged by credit card companies—Visa, Mastercard, American Express, etc. No payment processor can waive these.

 On top of the interchange rate, payment processors need to charge fees for their services.
 How they structure this can work in a few ways.